13Ruffles13/BARTNavigate/timestamp.md

 - [x] 8:00 pm - 10:00 pm: Add route page RouteInfo I transferred the logic from About.js to RouteInfo.js.
 Added RouteInfo.CSS.
 Enhanced CSS to include a person user experience.
 Component Footer.js/Footer.css.
 Added to give visibility to user interface.

 ### 9/18/2023

 - [x] 9:00 am - 11:00 am: Added JSDOC to all components / files in the application to give better fluid workflow for reading the codebase.

 ### 9/19/2023

 - [x] 12:00 pm - 3:00 pm: Removed from home page static BART API image.
 Added dependency library leaflet.
 Added a interactive MAP to the home page letting users click on Train emoji icons that will display details regarding the station on a accurate visual map.
 Updated CSS.
 Added a stationInfoService file to interact with a fetch to the API to get information on the station using longitude and latitude.

 ### 9/21/2023

 - [x] 10:00 am - 12:00 pm: Added dynamic UX css to pages to give users better friendly experience when browsing through application.
 Being able to use any device.
 Updated index.html to include a google font to give more eye-catching modern look.

 ### 9/23/2023

 - [x] 2:30 pm - 3:30 pm: Contact.js file.
 Contact form implemented EmailJS API backend server to allow users to submit emails to contact the creator.

 - [x] 10:00 pm - 12:00 pm: Refactored RouteInfo.js file to RealTimeDepartures.
 Page is dynamic and re-renders component when time has passed to reflect real-time.
 Enhancing user functionality.
 CSS improved for header and RealTimeDepartures.

 ### 9/25/2023

 - [x] 4:00 pm - 6:00 pm: Updated files on giving each individual page a unique semantic className where it was needed to ensure styles are being updated accordingly.
 JSDOC updated for certain JS components.

 ### 9/26/2023

 - [x] 8:00 am - 9:00 am: Fix bug causing rendering when data was not loaded correctly for file RealTimeDepartures.
 Added JEST/React-tests for components in component directory.

 - [x] 10:00 am - 1:00 pm: Added - Test files for pages directory components and Routes directory component.
 As well as main App component.
 All tests have passed.

+### 10/03/2023

+= [x] 8:00 am - 9:00 am: Added - User experience added once a user clicks a link it highlights the location.

-# Total time spent: 28 hours
+# Total time spent: 29 hours